0xMH/Subscene-Subtitle-Grabber/README.md

 - It is Convenient to first Create folders for Media Extensions by selecting 3rd Option.
 - Select Downloading Subtitles for a folder Option.

+# Requirements:

+- Python 2.7
+- Requests, Beautiful Soup

+Requests and Beautiful Soup can be install using pip.
+- pip install bs4
+- pip install requests

 # Installation:

 Clone the repository by clicking on the Clone / Download Button.